Valère Germain: Marseille

 On 25 June 2017, Monaco announced that Germain had joined Marseille.
 He scored his first goal on 28 July in the Europa League third qualifying round against Oostende in his debut match for Marseille (4–2).

-On 3 May 2018, he played in the Europa League semi-finals away to Red Bull Salzburg as Marseille played out a 1–2 away win but a 3–2 aggregate lose to lose out to the final. which Marseille won against Atlético Madrid at the Parc Olympique Lyonnais in Décines-Charpieu, near Lyon in France.
+On 3 May 2018, he played in the Europa League semi-finals away to Red Bull Salzburg – Salzburg won the game 2–1 but Marseille progressed to the final with a 3–2 aggregate victory.
+Germain missed a big chance early in the final as Atletico Madrid won 3–0 at the Groupama Stadium, in Lyon.